spryker/spryker-docs/docs/pbc/all/cart-and-checkout/manage-using-glue-api/manage-guest-carts/manage-guest-carts.md

 ## Assign a guest cart to a registered customer

 Guest carts are anonymous as they are not related to any user.
-If a user registers or logs in, the guest cart is automatically assigned to their account.
+If a user registers or logs in, the guest cart can be automatically assigned to their account.

 To assign a guest cart to a customer, merge the carts, include the unique ID associated with the customer in the *X-Anonymous-Customer-Unique-Id* header of the authentication request if it is an existing customer, or request to create a customer account if it is a new one.